mmistretta/quarkus-todo/README.md

 * Why does it take so long: call flow analysis etc.
 * Even more things run at build time in native (ORM metamodel creation etc.)
 * Show Dockerfile.native

+If the above command appears to be hanging for more than a minute you may need to allocate more memory to docker.
+You can do this in your docker settings and then simply restart it.

 ```shell
 ll target | grep runner